miklevin/MikeLev.in/_posts/2023-04-21-yaml-validation-now-baked-into-yamlesque-journaling-system.md

 ---
 date: 2023-04-21
 title: YAML-validation Now Baked Into YAMLesque Journaling System
-permalink: /blog/yaml-validation-now-baked-into-yamlesque-journaling-system/
 headline: Exploring Microsoft's AI Displacement of Google with Automations and Poetry
 description: I'm a big fan of the Google App and seeing AI appear there via Google Discover.
 I'm enjoying watching Microsoft embracing and displacing Google with AI.
 I suggest people make automations they want to rule them.
 I wrote a poem about a fictional AI named Yahwanna.
 I'm also using AI ChatBots, OpenAI's GPT products, API-request, SQLite database, YAML, Mermaid diagram, and a local SQLite key-value store.
 And more if you can believe it!
 keywords: YAML, Validation, YAMLesque, Journaling, System, Google, App, AI, Microsoft, Automations, Slave, Poem, Fictional, AI, Yahwanna, Revenue, Embrace, Displace, Attention, Commodity, Planet, Born, Life, Planet, Machines, Computing, Sensory, Equipment, Mobility, Concepts, Attraction, Repulsion, Round, Bodies, Atomic, Cosmic, Disclosure, Machine, Children, Aliens,
-categories: google, ai, journaling, microsoft, yaml
+categories: microsoft, journaling, children, automations, yaml, ai, google
+permalink: /blog/yaml-validation-now-baked-into-yamlesque-journaling-system/
 layout: post
 ---

 Once AI-fields are generated here (your YAML front-matter explodes out to multiple lines), it's definitely time to move onto a new blog post.
 If you were